 We2 is a couple-focused app that turns distance into fun with 9+ adult games such as Truth or Dare, Sex Roulette, Role Play prompts, and Kamasutra positions.
 Designed for partners who want to keep intimacy lighthearted yet exciting.
 It’s marked 17+ for frequent sexual content and nudity, so couples know upfront it’s for adults only.
 The app is regularly updated, and the App Store listing clearly flags its category, rating, and content level.

-If you plan to use long-distance sex toys or app-connected hardware, treat the store’s age-gating and developer docs as required reading.
 As of now, We2 is available on the App Store.
 Details about features and data practices are outlined there along with the official privacy policy.
 No verified Google Play listing exists, so App Store materials are currently the most reliable reference.

 8. Rave — Built For Long-Distance Movie Night